Automating-GIS-processes/FEC/README.md

 Shinx pages need to be built into html-format before publishing online.

 - If you are starting from scratch, make sure you have a branch `gh-pages`.

-If not,
+`git branch -a`

-`git branch gh-pages` (you only need to do this once!)
+If not, create it using `git branch gh-pages` -command in the Terminal-window (you only need to do this once!)

 ## make.bat

 - html-pages are built using the make.bat -batchfile:

- `make html` (html-files will be under the docs-folder in the master-branch) `make gh-pages` (html-files are generated under the docs-folder in the gh-pages-branch)
+`make html` (html-files will be under the docs-folder in the master-branch - useful if you don't want to publish changes straight away!)
+`make gh-pages` (html-files are generated under the docs-folder in the gh-pages-branch - by default changes will be published online)

 - Note!
 When building site with `make gh-pages` it is necessary to have a folder called `data` with at least a single template file in the root of the repo.
 Typically you end up having there many files but it is important to have at least a single file there when starting to build your site.